grafana/loki/docs/clients/promtail/stages/metrics.md

 # Describes the metric.
 [description: <string>]

+# Defines custom prefix name for the metric.
+If undefined, default name "promtail_custom_" will be prefixed.
+[prefix: <string>]

 # Key from the extracted data map to use for the mtric,
 # defaulting to the metric's name if not present.
 [source: <string>]